Appointment Timeliness and Cancellation:

 Unless otherwise specified, please arrive 20 minutes early to complete all necessary intake procedures and paperwork.
 If you are late, we may need to reschedule your appointment because our providers work on a set schedule.
 Please notify us in advance if you are unable to keep your appointment.
 Failing to give notice of cancellation within 24 hours prior to a missed appointment will result in a charge up to $75, based on your appointment type and length.
 This charge will be billed to your student account 72 hours after the time the appointment was scheduled.”

 The CSU Health Network does not offer after hours care.
 Any messages left for a provider after hours or on weekends will be returned within 24-48 business hours.
 By calling the mainline for the CSU Health Network at 970-491-7121 afterhours, you will be directed to our FoneMed system where you may leave a message and someone will follow-up with you on the following business day.
-For a counseling emergency, please call the After Hours Counseling line at 970-491-7111.
-Please see After Hours Care for more information.
+For mental health crisis intervention, please call 970-491-6053.
+Please see Emergency and After-Hours Care web page for more information.

 Student Access Fee: